 Keyframe interval (GOP length) | Recommended<5s.
 Supports up to 11s. |

-Supported frame types* | I, P and B |
+Supported frame types* | I and P |

 Encoder settings audio | Requirements |